 Breastfeeding Management Clinic

-The Breastfeeding Management Clinic supports any mother and baby having challenges (e.g. low milk, sore nipples) with breastfeeding, from feeding newborns to weaning older children.
+The Breastfeeding Management Clinic supports any mother and baby having challenges (e.g., low milk, sore nipples) with breastfeeding, from feeding newborns to weaning older children.
 We see self-referrals as well as referrals from community physicians, birth centers and other lactation programs.
-Please download our referral form for more information (.pdf).
+Please download our referral form for more information (.docx).

 Children's Colorado in the news